 There is no personal tax in the state of Kuwait.
 Furthermore, the Kuwait tax law does not define the concept of resident/non-resident and permanent establishment (PE).
-Accordingly, there may be corporate tax implications where representatives /employees of the supplying/invoicing foreign entities are present in Kuwait.
-In practice, the Kuwait Tax Authority (KTA) considers even a single day’s visit in Kuwait to create a taxable presence in the absence of a double tax treaty between the corporation’s country of tax residence and Kuwait.
+Accordingly, there may be corporate tax implications where representatives/employees of the supplying/invoicing foreign entities are present in Kuwait.
+In practice, the Kuwait Tax Authority (KTA) considers even a single day’s visit in Kuwait to create a taxable presence in the absence of a double tax treaty between the corporation’s country/territory of tax residence and Kuwait.

 There is no personal tax in the state of Kuwait.
 However, there is corporate tax applicable to foreign bodies corporate in Kuwait.

 Social security contributions are only required for employees having Kuwaiti and GCC nationality.

 Rates for social security contributions for Kuwaiti nationals are as follows.